SageRish/SIT232WinForms/README.md

 # Introduction to WinForms
 Winforms are a useful tool for developing small Form-Based Applications that we use in our daily lives.
-This Module Introduces you to Creating a WinForms Project and Developing an Application
+This Module Introduces you to Creating a WinForms Project and Developing an Application that is useful in day to day life

 ## Intro and Creating a WinForms Project